These DIY LEGO storage containers are perfect for road trips, airplane flights, and make great party favors too.

 I immediately knew what I wanted to do.
 I would cut up a couple of base plates and attach them inside the lid.
-This would be perfect because it wasn't too deep, yet with their being a side all the way around LEGO would be less likely to fall off and end up on the ground, plus they could still keep all of their pieces inside the main compartment of the box.
+This would be perfect because it wasn’t too deep, yet with their being sides all the way around the LEGO would be less likely to fall off and end up on the ground, plus they could still keep all of their pieces inside the main compartment of the box.

 One standard square base plate will make 4 LEGO travel boxes (if you use this type of square box).

 Measure the box, then using regular scissors, cut the base plate to fit inside the lid.

 I used my favorite E-6000 glue for this project.

 The kids are having a Halloween themed LEGO birthday this weekend so I picked up a few packs of fun LEGO Halloween kits, which fit perfectly inside each box.